dhruvaop/Sasta_Zomato/README.md

 ## Technology Stack
 The app is built using the following technology stack:

-## Firebase - for backend services such as authentication, database, and storage
+- Firebase - for backend services such as authentication, database, and storage
-## React Native - for building the mobile app
+- React Native - for building the mobile app
-## Expo CLI - for managing the app development and building process
+-- Expo CLI - for managing the app development and building process

 # Prerequisites
 Before running the app, you need to install the following software:

 `Node.js
-Expo CLI
+Expo Cli
 Installation`

 To install the app, follow these steps: